Traditions and Festivals

 “My Jarl-“ begged the Forkbeard.

-“Very well,” said the Blue Tooth, “I swear by the ship’s side, the shield’s rim, the sword’s edge, the fires of my hearth, the timbers of my hall and the pillars of the high seat in
+“Very well,” said the Blue Tooth, “I swear by the ship’s side, the shield’s rim, the sword’s edge, the fires of my hearth, the timbers of my hall and the pillars of the high seat in my house.”

 He then made ready to brush back the hood, but the Forkbeard drew back once more.